tardate/LittleArduinoProjects/playground/LED7Segment/DirectDrive/README.md

-# LED7Segment/DirectDrive
+# #001 LED7Segment/DirectDrive

-Drives a 7-segment display, performing a countdown from 9 to 0.
+Test direct control of a 7-segment display, performing a countdown from 9 to 0.

 ## Notes